-- The Parton Center for Health and Wellness provides counseling and health services to Middlebury students, including STI testing.
-And while all of their counselors excel at their work, Counseling Director Ximena Mejia’s “counseling interests focus around the matrices of cultural identity, ethnicity, race, gender, class, and sexuality issues.”
+The Parton Center for Health and Wellness provides counseling and health services to Middlebury students, including STI testing.
+All of their counselors excel at their work.
+Counseling Director Ximena Mejia’s “counseling interests focus around the matrices of cultural identity, ethnicity, race, gender, class, and sexuality issues.”

-- RU12?
-Community Center is the largest LGBTQ organization in Vermont, and the only LGBTQ community center in the state.
-Based in Winooski, RU12? celebrates, educates, and advocates with and for lesbian, gay, bisexual, transgender, and queer Vermonters with programs throughout the state.
+The Pride Center of Vermont (PCVT) is the largest LGBTQ organization in Vermont, and the only LGBTQ community center in the state.
+PCVT celebrates, educates, and advocates with and for lesbian, gay, bisexual, transgender, and queer Vermonters with programs throughout the state.

 SafeSpace describes themselves as “a social change and social service program working to end physical, sexual, and emotional violence in the lives of lesbian, gay, bisexual, transgender, queer, and HIV-affected (LGBTQH) people.
 We provide information, support, referrals, and advocacy to LGBTQH survivors of violence and offer education and outreach programs in the wider community.”
 SafeSpace also has a support line (802-863-0003).
 Victim advocates are available Monday through Thursday 9am-6pm and Friday 9am-2pm.